Drookoo/hugo-site/content/posts/2025/2025-01-04-wyrmspan-review.md

 I for sure would like to utilize caves more extensively.
 I was pretty lean with using my third row on the player board, but the others at the table were very heavily utilizing it.

 ## Would I Play Wyrmspan Again?
-Sure, there is a lot of replayability in Wyrmspan and now that I know what some cards of the deck do, I probably make more and more educated decisions the more that I played.
+Sure.
+There is a lot of replayability in Wyrmspan, and now that I know what some cards of the deck do, I probably will make more and more educated decisions the more that I play.
 9/10